business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 The Arranger looks for flexibility.
 Offering free estimates to anyone who asks and including concepts like “we’re here to make you happy” and “the customer is always right” in your marketing attracts Arrangers.

-While the specifics in each situation are different, the general idea is the same.
+While the specifics of each situation differ, the general idea is the same.
 Arrangers are drawn to marketing that communicates one of two things:

-• Fear of losing their business: When we’ve got plenty of options and lots of prospects, we’re usually more focused on fairness than being “flexible.”
-Experienced Arrangers know your inability to walk away gives them leverage.
+• Fear of losing their business: When we have plenty of options and prospects, we’re usually more focused on fairness than being “flexible.”
+Experienced Arrangers know that your inability to walk away gives them leverage.
 They use this leverage to get the terms and conditions they want.

-• An unhealthy willingness to be flexible: You can afford to be inflexible when you have lots of options.
+• An unhealthy willingness to be flexible: You can afford to be inflexible when you have many options.
 When you’re feeling desperate, it’s easy to do whatever it takes.

 TipBottom line

-When handling nonpaying clients who have left you empty-handed, consider talking to a lawyer, going to small claims court, or hiring one of the best collection agencies.
+When handling nonpaying clients who have left you empty-handed, consider talking to a lawyer, going to small claims court, or hiring a collection agency to handle the debt collection process.

 The Corruptor will say or do anything to get what they want.
 They’ll lie to you, pester you to do things you’re not comfortable with and ask you to lie for them.
 They’re always trying to erode your morals and values.